FollyEngine/1819/deployments/healthdisplay/README.md

 ** how many, and where

-not sure - how do we identify a person...
+Identify a person...
 MiFare RFID?

+The one I've given James as a single white neopixel stack.
+I hope to build a different one with 4 stacks, and the desktop UHF reader

 * RPi
 * miFare USB reader